-Amideast is partnering with Schmidt Futures and the Rhodes Trust to find young people across the Middle East & North Africa as part of the Rise initiative, a new global talent program to find outstanding young people who need opportunity and support them for life as they use their talents to build a better world.
-Rise is the anchor program of a broader $1 billion commitment from Eric and Wendy Schmidt.
+Amideast is partnering with Schmidt Futures and the Rhodes Trust to find young people across the Middle East & North Africa as part of the Rise initiative, a global talent program that searches for outstanding young people who need opportunity and supports them for life as they use their talents to build a better world.
+Rise is the anchor program of a $1 billion commitment from Eric and Wendy Schmidt.

 RISE GLOBAL WINNERS

-The Rhodes Trust, based at the University of Oxford, brings together and develops exceptional people from all over the world, and in all fields of study, who are impatient with the way things are and have the courage to act.
-The Rhodes Scholarships are postgraduate awards providing transformative educational opportunities.
-Established in 1903, they are the oldest and perhaps the most prestigious international graduate scholarship program in the world.
+The Rhodes Trust, based at the University of Oxford, builds a better world through global fellowship programs that develop and connect compassionate, innovative, and public-spirited people committed to solving humanity’s challenges.
+Their flagship program, established in 1903, is the Rhodes Scholarship, the world’s pre-eminent graduate scholarship.
 Nearly 8,000 Rhodes Scholars have gone on to serve at the forefront of government, education, the arts, NGOs, commerce, research and other sectors.
 They are well known advocates for expanded social justice and have advanced the frontiers of science and medicine.